finarioapp/api/README.md

 ## Authentication
 All operations in the Finario API require an authentication token.
 An authentication token securely identifies the caller of an operation.
 When called, an operation checks the validity of the provided authentication token before executing the request.
 A malformed, invalid, or expired token causes an operation to fail.

 Across all API requests, organizational permissions are honored based on the user providing the authentication token.
-A common practice is to create an API user (within your Finario application) with permissions for the highest-level organization(s).

-The authentication token can be provided in the RequestHeader or as URL query parameter.
+The authentication token can be provided in the Request Header or as URL query parameter.

 __Request header example:__
 ```